The Mitsubishi Ichigokan

 (circa 1965)

-• The company’s
+The company’s The company’s

 banking department